Part of the Technical Health audit

 Links shared on social media are free advertising.
 But a link with no image and a garbled title gets ignored.
 A link with a clear title, description, and eye-catching image gets clicked.
 Open Graph tags are the difference between the two.

 This matters even more for B2B.
 When someone shares your link in a Slack channel or LinkedIn post, the preview is your first impression.
 A broken preview signals a site that is not well maintained.
+A clean preview signals competence.

 How to fix it